bmcurutan/calculatip/README.md

 - [x] Added split functionality for up to 4 people
 - [x] Remembering the tip percentage and split
 - [x] Reset Settings for tip percentage and split
+- [x] Universal support for iPhone and iPad
+- [x] Greyscale setting

 ## Video Walkthrough